Chart Color Schemes

 Population growth drivers in Moira are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Moira's population was 2,843 as of Aug 2021.
-By Aug 2025, it had increased to around 2,904, a rise of 61 people (2.1%).
-This growth is inferred from ABS data showing an estimated resident population of 2,864 in June 2024 and the addition of 23 validated new addresses since the Census date.
-The population density was 1.9 persons per square kilometer.
-Over the past decade, Moira's compound annual growth rate was 1.0%, outperforming its SA3 area.
-Natural growth contributed approximately 59.5% of overall population gains recently.
+Moira's population was around 2,908 as of November 2025.
+This figure reflects an increase of 65 people since the 2021 Census, which reported a population of 2,843.
+The change is inferred from the estimated resident population of 2,863 in June 2024 and an additional 25 validated new addresses since the Census date.
+This results in a population density ratio of 1.9 persons per square kilometer.
+Over the past decade, Moira has shown resilient growth with a compound annual growth rate of 1.0%, outperforming its SA3 area.
+Natural growth contributed approximately 59.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, using weighted aggregation to adjust population growth from LGA to SA2 levels.
-Age group growth rates are applied across all areas for years 2032 to 2041.
-Future trends suggest a significant increase in the top quartile of regional areas, with Moira expected to grow by 1,104 persons to 2041, reflecting a total increase of 36.5% over 17 years.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future demographic trends indicate a significant population increase in the top quartile of regional areas nationwide, with Moira expected to grow by 1,104 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 36.4% over the 17-year period.

 Frequently Asked Questions - Population